-Iraq: Amnesty International condemns killings of civilians during Shi’a festival
+Iraq: Amnesty International condemns killings of pilgrims during Shi’a festival